 NIHR Signal Corticosteroids given early reduce risk of heart problems in children with Kawasaki disease

-Early treatment with corticosteroids on top of standard therapy reduces the risk of serious heart problems in children under five with the rare vascular disease, Kawasaki disease.
+This study suggests that early treatment with corticosteroids on top of standard therapy reduces the risk of serious heart problems in children under five with Kawasaki Disease.

 Coronary Artery Complication in Kawasaki Disease and the Importance of Early Intervention